SPQ17-18/BSPQ18-E1/README.txt

    To execute the client : mvn exec:java -Pclient
    To execute the server : mvn exec:java -Pserver
 5) To test: mvn test
+		This command will generate the Contiperf report
+6) To generate Cobertura report: mvn cobertura:cobertura To consult the percentage tested: mvn cobertura:check